Arrow-air/website/docs/contributing/projects.md

 - Fork-ability of parts and part -> assembly management

-- Easy and permisonless onboarding for new contributors to get to work with our CAD files
+- Easy and permissionless onboarding for new contributors to get to work with our CAD files

 - A "place order" button that routes the order to a nearby Arrow workshop or approved supplier for fulfillment